vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-3/Usecase 3 - Custom Copilot for Enhanced Customer Experience.md

 <img src="./media/image7.png"
 style="width:6.26806in;height:2.93125in" />

-## Task 3: Configure a New Channel
+## Task 3: Configure a new Channel

 1. In the **Contoso Agent** workstream, click on **Set up chat**.